ArtyuiCraft/FuzionLaunch/README.md

 ## Installation

 1. Clone the repository.
-2. If you are on Windows, run the .bat file.
-If you are on Linux or macOS, run the .sh file.
+2. If you are on Windows, run the Fuzion.bat file.
+If you are on Linux or macOS, run the Fuzion file.

 ## Plugins